Newsletter Signup Consumer Notices News About Predatory Practices

 Licensing

 The Maryland Cannabis Administration (MCA) is charged with administering the application for Social Equity cannabis licenses.
+Maryland is the first state in the nation to open a cannabis licensing round exclusively for qualifying social equity applicants in all license types.

 Since the enactment of the Cannabis Reform Act, the MCA has conducted outreach and educational sessions to provide interested individuals and businesses with information on the application process and requirements and connect potential applicants with industry experts to learn more about the cannabis industry.